 Like most industries, however, it has always found a way to adapt.
-In 2007, with the high street dying and books struggling to keep up with film, television, and video games, we saw the Kindle, the product that initiated the mainstream integration of the e-book.
+In 2007, with the high street dying and books struggling to keep up with film, television and games, we saw the Kindle, the product that initiated the mainstream integration of the e-book.

-Fast forward ten years and e-books find themselves in a similar position to that of the high street bookshop.
-Sales in 2017 were down by a staggering 17 per cent with most publishers refusing to even publish specific sales figures.
+Fast forward ten years, and e-books find themselves in a similar position to that of the high street bookshop.
+Sales in 2017 were down by a staggering 17%, with most publishers refusing to even publish specific sales figures.

-The first and simplest is Audible itself.
-Audible, who claimed that its customers had listened to a record-breaking one billion hours in 2017, propelled audiobooks from the cassette tape to the mp3.
-Backed by the financial power of Amazon and the abilities of modern smartphones, Audible allows you to get almost any book, any time, anywhere.
+I would attribute the rise of the audiobook to two primary factors.
+The first, and most simple, is Audible itself.
+Audible, which claimed its customers had listened to a record-breaking one billion hours in 2017, has propelled audiobooks beyond the cassette tape into the mp3 format and integrated it into today’s technology market.
+Backed by the financial power of Amazon and the abilities of modern smartphones, Audible allows you to get (almost) any book, any time, anywhere.

 Audiobooks also provide other benefits.
-Polyphonic works, for example, such as David Mitchell’s The Bone Clocks are enhanced by multiple narrators for multiple characters, while the contemplative reveries of Donna Tartt’s The Goldfinch are granted gravitas by the evenly paced narrative perambulation of David Pittu.
+Polyphonic works, for example, such as David Mitchell’s The Bone Clocks are enhanced by having multiple narrators for multiple characters, whilst the contemplative reveries of Donna Tartt’s The Goldfinch are given a certain gravitas by the evenly paced narrative perambulation of David Pittu.

-One of the audiobooks’ main appeals is that unlike a book it does not demand one’s complete concentration.
-One can alleviate the tedium of everyday tasks such as cooking, driving, travelling, exercising, or manual labour.
-The fact that one can use Audible to bookmark individual moments makes it a valid option for studying, too.
+One of the audiobooks’ main appeals is that, unlike a book, it does not demand one’s complete concentration.
+This means that the audiobook can be used to alleviate the tedium of everyday tasks such as cooking, driving, travelling, exercising or manual labour.
+The fact that one can use audible to bookmark individual moments makes it a valid option for studying, too.

 The inherently interpretative figure of the narrator is also a potential drawback.
-The written form allows more subjectivity in interpretation of literature, but the narrator’s and producer’s decisions in how a book is read can shape the meaning of it outside of the consumer’s control.
+The written word allows for more subjectivity in the reception of literature, whilst the narrator’s and producer’s decisions in how a book is read can shape the meaning of it outside of the consumer’s control.

-Nonetheless, for me at least, the audiobook provides a more pleasant way of consuming literature, reconciling reading for relaxation and reading as a genuinely worthwhile, thought-provoking pursuit.
+Nonetheless, for me at least, the audiobook provides a more pleasant way of consuming literature which reconciles reading as a leisure activity and a genuinely worthwhile and thought-provoking pursuit.

 Trends in technology suggest the answer is yes.
 Much of modern technology, from computing to architecture, is focused on compression: on making more fit into less.

 Books take up a lot of space.
-Some might argue an impractical amount.
+An impractical amount, some might argue.
 The e-book was the first step towards remedying this in that it condensed multiple books into one device, and yet even that was limited to A5 dimensions.

-The audiobook is the next natural step in this progression, allowing for physical compression down to the size of an Ipod Shuffle – or as small as any device that can store data and remain useable; sizes at which written text would be impractical, as suggested by the modest sales of the Kindle Fire.
+The audiobook is the next natural step in this progression, allowing for physical compression down to the size of an Ipod Shuffle – or as small as any device that can store data and remain usable; sizes at which written text would be impractical.

-I’m not saying that audiobooks will kill the written book.
-Quite the opposite.
+I’m not saying that audiobooks will kill the written book: quite the opposite.
 By providing a viable alternative to the way that we consume literature, audiobooks have diversified the industry and will only benefit literature as a whole in the long term.
-For an industry that’s dead, there’s a lot of life here.
+For a genre that’s dead, there a lot of life here.